-Recently chemical companies have been in dispute with the U.S. Environmental Protection Agency ("E.P.A.") over technicalities of registering certain chemical mixed oxides and other mixtures.
-Our zirconium business is involved in this dispute though has been given permission to continue selling its products whilst this dispute is resolved.
+Recently chemical companies have been in dispute with the U.S. Environmental Protection Agency ("U.S.E.P.A.") over technicalities of registering certain chemical mixed oxides and other mixtures required to be registered under the Toxic Substances Control Act 1976.
+Our zirconium business is involved in this dispute though has been given permission to continue selling its products while this dispute is resolved.
+Although we expect the matter to be resolved without any major disruption to our supply chain, there remains a risk that the dispute escalates to more formal legal proceedings.